codeRyder/codeRyder/README.md

 .cloud services, ci/cd and more more dev.ops stuff (some of them with those penguins)

-.storyblok and everything that is topl... - headless! i mean headless!
+.storyblok and everything that is topl... - headless! (no line stepper, swear i meant headless)